DrHenrikPersson/imageJ_macros/README.md

 ## openToMontage.ijm
 Create composite image and montage of all open images.
 Set scale, LUT and contrast of images before running macro.
+Images added in the order they were opened.
 Autosaves to same location.